Urgent care

 • Our urgent care video visits are available online every day for children ages 0-17.
 Learn more about online video visits

-X-ray imaging is NOT available at our Mayfair or Delafield locations.
+X-ray imaging is NOT available at our Mayfair location.

-When visiting our walk-in urgent care clinics, we encourage families to reserve their spot online ahead of time and then wait at home until it's there time to be seen.
-To get started with your urgent care reservation, please click on the name of your preferred clinic location.
-Please know that by selecting a reservation time, this is reserving your place in line with an estimated time to be seen and it is not an actual appointment.
-If there are no reservations available, call the clinic directly before arriving to confirm that walk-in appointments are still available.
+We encourage families to save their spot in line ahead of time and then wait at home until it's time to be seen.
+Please know that by selecting a time this is saving your spot in line with an estimated time to be seen.
+It is not an actual appointment.
+If there are no spots available, call the clinic before arriving to confirm that walk-ins are still available.
+To save your spot, please click on your preferred clinic.

 When you take your child to a Children’s Wisconsin urgent care clinic, you can trust that you’ll not only receive high-quality pediatric care, but also that your child’s care plan will be fully communicated to his/her primary care provider.